janepan9917/janepan9917.github.io/_pages/about.md

 About me
 ======

 My name is Jane.
 I'm a third year PhD student at New York University, where I am advised by [He He](https://hhexiy.github.io/).
 I study machine learning, specializing in natural language processing.
 Broadly, I'm interested in better understanding and usage of large language models, including human-centered NLP, evaluation, and human-AI collaboration.
 I am fortunate to be supported by the NSF Graduate Research Fellowship and a DeepMind Fellowship.
-I am currently interning at Meta Superintelligence Labs under the supervision of [Negar Ghorbani](https://negarq.github.io/).
+I am currently interning at Meta Superintelligence Labs.

 Previously, I completed my Master's at Princeton University, where I was advised by [Danqi Chen](https://www.cs.princeton.edu/~danqic/).
 I worked in the Princeton NLP Group and was named a Siebel Scholar by the Princeton Department of Computer Science.
 I graduated _magna cum laude_ from Columbia University with a B.S. in Applied Mathematics, where I was a Davis Scholar working with [Chunhua Weng](https://people.dbmi.columbia.edu/~chw7007/) on NLP for the biomedical domain.
 Before I dived into NLP research, I worked in quantitative finance and data science at Morgan Stanley and Acadian Asset Management.